jennkey/nlp-gender-news/README.md

    d) Gender Detection - in progress
    e) results - not started

- 2) Scrape articles for AJC,
+ 2) Scrape articles for AJC - completed
+ 3) Scrape articles for LaTime - completed